-When the psychologist (Andreas Schröders) asks Niko if he’s had anything to drink that day, Niko says no. Incredulous, the psychologist asks, “No coffee?
+The psychologist (Andreas Schröders) asks Niko if he’s had anything to drink that day.
+Niko says no. Incredulous, the psychologist asks, “No coffee?
 No water?”
 When Niko says he misunderstood the question and admits to having had some water (no coffee, though, since he refused his girlfriend’s offer to make it), the psychologist smirks and says, “So, drinking automatically means alcohol to you, right?”
-It’s no surprise that Niko doesn’t get his license back.
+Given the psychologist’s reaction, it’s no surprise that Niko doesn’t get his license back.

 After the meeting, Niko heads for a coffee shop to get a cup of coffee.
 The barista suggests a Macocchino, but Niko says he just wants a normal cup of coffee.
 The barista offers him a choice of Coffee Arabica or Colombia Morning.
 He says he wants whichever one tastes most like regular coffee.
 He chooses the Colombia, but he’s shocked when she says it costs three Euros forty.
 The barista offers a classic “coffee snob” response: “Yeah, that’s the Colombia!”
 Niko doesn’t have enough money, and the manager refuses to make an exception for him.